Spine and Back Pain

 Cause: Cervical Disc Degeneration often causes stiffness and pain in the neck.
 Injuring the soft disc that cushions the space between two vertebrae (bones) in the neck often begins the process of degeneration.
 This may occur during a traumatic fall, a sudden impact, or forceful twisting of the neck.
 As the disc collapses, the bones are unable to glide and rotate in a normal fashion causing stiffness and inflammation.

-Diagnosis: Specialists at The Center for Orthopaedic Innovation at St. Luke’s Medical Center begin forming a diagnosis by reviewing your medical history as well as performing a physical examination.
+Diagnosis: Specialists at St. Luke’s Medical Center begin forming a diagnosis by reviewing your medical history as well as performing a physical examination.
 Diagnostic tests for neck pain may involve x-rays, MRIs, or CT-scans.

 Treatment: The initial treatment for cervical disc degeneration is typically non-surgical.
 Ice and heat, pain medications, physical therapy, and – in some cases – appliances for the neck may be used to reduce pain and stiffness.
 If symptoms do not respond to conservative care, then your provider may recommend removing the disc (discectomy) and replacing it with a plastic disc; a fusion procedure may be used to reduce painful motion of the affected vertebrae.